Sienna Miller x M&S is bringing back boho chic – and it’s sure to sell out

 While a ruffled Chloe gown might set you back around £3,000, M&S’s take costs £89 – and is the most expensive piece in the collection.
 Elsewhere, a printed jacket costs £65, tops are around £45, jeans will set you back £49.50 and shirts are priced at £35.
 Accessories-wise, expect to pay £29.50 for a belt, £49.50 for a bag, £25 for the sarongs and £49.50 for sandals.

-It’s safe to say we can predict the Sienna Miller x M&S range will sell out fast – so make sure to set your alarms for Thursday.
+It’s safe to say we can predict the Sienna Miller x M&S range will sell out fast.

 For the latest offers on beauty and more, try the links below: